 First of all, the delegate list you posted on your website was really important here in Pennsylvania.

-He came down pretty close to the wire year, and a lot of us were worrying about which delegates to vote for.
+It came down pretty close to the wire here, and a lot of us were worrying about which delegates to vote for.

-So number one, thank you very much for posting information on your website.
+So, number one, thank you very much for posting that information on your website.

 And by the way, we did that for everybody supporting any candidate.

-Now it does turn out that of the fifty-four that Donald Trump did get the majority of those unbound delegates, at least on the first round of balloting, so he's much closer to a thousand delegates than what is being reported in the paper.
+Now, it does turn out that of the 54 that Donald Trump did get the majority of those unbound delegates, at least on the first round of balloting, so he's much closer to 1,000 delegates than what is being reported in the paper.

 Second of all, what is really important, and you talk to a lot of prominent Republicans, and I think this question has to be asked now.